franzbu/WinHammer.spoon/README.md

  +---+---+---+
 ```

-At the very center of the window there is an erea (M), the size of which depends on the size of the margin for horizontal-only and vertical-only resizing, where you can move the window by pressing the same modifier key and the same mouse button as for resizing.
-If the margin is set to 0, this area is disabled.
+At the very center of the window there is an erea (M), the size of which depends on the size of the margin for horizontal-only and vertical-only resizing (margin in 'init.lua'), where you can move the window by pressing the same modifier key and the same mouse button as for resizing.
+If the margin is set to 0, the 'M' area is disabled alongside with the horizontal-only and vertical-only resizing.

 ### Automatic Positioning and Resizing

 For automatic resizing and positioning of a window, simply move one third or more of the window beyond the left, right, or bottom borders of the screen.
 Depending on the set grid size, the window snaps into the desired position and size.
-The window can be moved with the `resizeModifiers`, `moveModifiers` (cursor in the middle of the windows), or any of the higher level modifiers.
-While using the `resizeModifiers` and `moveModifiers` (cursor in the middle of the window) makes no difference, using the higher level modifiers leads to different positioning and resizing of the windows as described below.
+As has been mentioned, windows can be moved with the `resizeModifiers`, `moveModifiers` (cursor in the middle of the windows), or any of the higher level modifiers.

+As long as windows are resized, or moved within the borders of the screen (and not more than ten percent of its size outside), it makes no difference which one of the modifier keys (resizeModifiers, moveModifiers, modifierLayerTwo, modifierLayerThree, modifierLayerFour) is used.
+However, once a window is moved beyond the screen boundaries (ten or more percent of the window size is beyond), different positioning and resizing scenarios take place; they are as follows:

 * Layer one (moveModifier, resizeModifier):
   * If windows are moved past the left/right boundaries of screen: depending on the size of the grid (gridX, gridY) established in 'init.lua', windows snap into the corresponding grid position in the first/last column of the screen.
 The vertical grid position correlates with the position of the cursur when moving the window beyond the screen boundary.